Ret-2-Go on vacation!

 transformations.
 Instead of pushing the dance button and then selecting the

-transformation into they are now activated instantaneously, with a push of a
+transformation they are now activated instantaneously, with just the push of a

 better for it.
 I never found the ´you have to stop to transform´ approach that

-problematic but even I can admit that it´s a lot more convenient this way and
+problematic but I admit that it´s a lot more convenient this way.

 Dashing with the Newt transformation. |